Claim Procedures ( claimprocs )

 Miscellaneous Information

-Ins Plan: The insurance plan and subscriber.
+Ins Plan: Displays the insurance carrier and subscriber name.
 Claimprocs are always associated with one insurance plan whether they are an estimate or attached to a claim.

 Status: The status of the claim procedure.